-This year, I’m listing most products as Amazon ad links, which look like this:
+This year, I’m listing most products as text descriptions, and also as Amazon ad links, which look like this

 Oh yes, ADVENT CANDLES.
 Just in case you forgot.
-Advent Begins Sun., Nov.
-27.
+Advent Begins Sun., Dec.
+3 this year.

 This is important!
-If you have an ad blocker on, you may not be able to see the list!
+If you have an ad blocker on, you may not be able to see the pictures!
 If nothing is showing up for you, please turn off your ad blocker.

 Also please note: The display ads often show a higher price than the actual price when you click through.
 I have no idea why, but it’s worth clicking through just to see.

 Here is a sort of table of contents of categories.
 I am going to attempt to figure out how to insert code so you can jump to the different sections, but I’m pretty dumb, so it may not work.

 Jewelry, pins, accessories (+makeup, sunglasses)

 Music and musical instruments